Using exceptions in Perl 6

 default statement.
 This example prints out almost the same information as the normal backtrace printer.

 Note that the match target is a role.
 To allow user defined exceptions to match in the same manner, they must implement the given role.
 Just existing in the same namespace will look alike but won't match in a

-After a CATCH has handled the exception, the block enclosing the CATCH is exited.
+After a CATCH has handled the exception, the block enclosing the

 In other words, even when the exception is handled successfully, the rest of the code in the enclosing block will never be executed.